syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 {% endhighlight %}

-Now, PivotGrid will be rendered with Internet Sales Amount over a period of fiscal years across different customer geographic locations.
+The pivot grid will be rendered with internet sales amount over a period of fiscal years across different customer geographic locations.

 ![](Getting-Started_images/olapwebapi.png)

 ### WCF
-This section demonstrates the utilization of WCF service as endpoint binding the [`OLAP`](/api/js/ejpivotgrid#members:analysismode) datasource to a simple PivotGrid.
+This section demonstrates the utilization of the WCF service as an endpoint binding the [`OLAP`](/api/js/ejpivotgrid#members:analysismode) data source to the simple pivot grid.
 For more details on this topic, [click here](https://help.syncfusion.com/js/pivotgrid/olap-connectivity#wcf).